-- 1. Sites include, but are not limited to, the following: hospitals, skilled nursing facilities, hand therapy clinics, out-patient clinics, pediatric settings, rehabilitation centers, or community service organizations. - 2.
-Fieldwork sites provide services to clients whose primary disabilities or needs are grossly or precisely categorized as physical dysfunction in nature. - 3.
-Adequate designated qualified personnel for student supervision. - 4.
-The facility values a client-centered approach and activities and services provided to the clientele are humanistic and culturally sensitive. - 5.
-Adequate opportunities are provided for students to observe and participate in order to fulfill the expectations stated in the written assignment.
+- 3. Sites include, but are not limited to, the following: hospitals, skilled nursing facilities, hand therapy clinics, out-patient clinics, pediatric settings, rehabilitation centers, or community service organizations. - 4.
+Fieldwork sites provide services to clients whose primary disabilities or needs are grossly or precisely categorized as physical dysfunction in nature. - 5.
+Adequate designated qualified personnel for student supervision and formal evaluation of student performance. - 6.
+The facility values a client-centered approach and activities and services provided to the clientele are humanistic and culturally sensitive. - 7.
+Adequate opportunities are provided for students to observe and participate to fulfill the expectations stated in the written assignment.

-B. LEVEL II FIELDWORK
+C. LEVEL II FIELDWORK